raaasin/Examinator/README.md

-# examsystem
+# Examinator
-This is a 2 way Admin, User system.
-Where the Admin can enter questions etc and the student is evaluated based on the pool of questions provided by the admin.
-The admin can also view the results later through admin portal.
+Examinator is a quiz based exam system that was made as a part of High school project, based on python using libraries like Pandas to import CSV database and Random to randomize the question order.
+It is designed to support Attending of tests and Addition of new questions through Admin and Attendee interface.